serhii-babich/html-accordion-tabs/README.md

 }
 ```

-We are using flex layout as it’ll allow us to use unknown amount of tabs, because flex layout distibutes it’s children automatically against fixed width values we’ll need to put manually otherwise.
+We are using flex layout as it’ll allow us to use an unknown amount of tabs because flex layout distributes its children automatically against fixed-width values we’ll need to put manually otherwise.

 By default all flex items are cramped in one line, but we need our tab buttons to be placed at top and content at bottom.
-Using `flex-wrap: wrap` will allow flex layout to put too big elements to next row.
+Using flex-wrap: wrap will allow flex layout to put too big elements to next row.

 ```html
 <input type="radio" id="tab-1" name="tabs" class="tab-actor" checked />
 <label for="tab-1" class="tab-button">Lorem ipsum</label>
 ```

-This is how we link label to input — using `id` attribute for input and `for` attribute for label.
-When pair input-label has same value for these attributes, clicking on label will _activate_ input as we would click directly on input.
+This is how we link label to input — using `id` attribute for input and for attribute for label.
+When _input-label_ pair has same value for these attributes, clicking on label will activate input as we would click directly on input.
 This will allow us hide input:

 ```css
 .tab-actor {